RobTillaart/TM1637_RT/README.md

 Generic keyboards that are a 4x4 matrix won't work; the TM1637 can only scan a 2x8 matrix.
 Of course, fewer keys are acceptable; I use a 1x4 keyboard in my projects.

-Further, the TM1637 chip needs a fairly hefty pull-up on the DIO pin for the keyscan() routine to work.
+Further, the TM1637 chip needs a fairly hefty pull-up on the DIO pin for the keyScan() routine to work.
 There is no pull-up in the TM1637 itself, and the clone boards don't seem to have one either, despite the data sheet calling for 10K ohms pull-ups on DIO and CLOCK.
 10K is too weak anyway.
 The slow rise-time of the DIO signal means that the "true/high" value isn't reached fast enough and